mirzaakhena/gogen_grpc_graphql/README.md

 # Gogen gRPC GraphQL

-In this repo we are demonstrating on how to use the Grpc and GraphQL communication between application using the gogen framework
+In this repo we are demonstrating on how to use the Grpc or GraphQL communication between application using the gogen framework that also apply the Clean Architecture

 ## Gogen Framework
 For the Gogen Framework Structure, you can refer to here link